rodrigosqrt3/Rtwalk/README.md

-# twalkR: An MCMC Sampler Using the t-walk Algorithm
+# Rtwalk: An MCMC Sampler Using the t-walk Algorithm

-`twalkR` is an R implementation of the **t-walk**, a general-purpose Markov Chain Monte Carlo (MCMC) sampler for continuous distributions, ideal for Bayesian inference problems.
+`Rtwalk` is an R implementation of the **t-walk**, a general-purpose Markov Chain Monte Carlo (MCMC) sampler for continuous distributions, ideal for Bayesian inference problems.

 ## Overview